Helperbird/website/src/pages/help/how-to-use-speech-to-text-or-dictation-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use Voice typing or dictation on any website - Helperbird
+title: How to use Voice typing or dictation on any website
 description:
   How to use Voice typing or dictation on any website with Helperbirds Chrome, Firefox, Edge and Safari extension.
 keywords: